PrincewillDev/alx-low_level_programming/0x1A-hash_tables/README.md

     3-3-hash_table_set.c: This function adds an element to the hash table and handles collision with chaining

     4-4-hash_table_get.c: This function retrives the value associated with a key at an index slot

+    5-5-hash_table_print.c: This function prints element in a hash table

+    6-6-hash_table_delete.c: This function deletes a hash table